MarcosDGarcia/ProjectDataCalendarStrategy/README.md

 Commits:
 1. Just putting togheter all the datasets that looks important to my analysis.
 Main formating of numbers and creating Calendar Table.
 17-08-2022
+2. On this stage I'd started to write some code on M lenguage on DAX Power BI.
+Now we have some useful measures to do a deep research and analysis.
+23-08-2022
+3.
+4.